 Hi, my name is Claudia Martinez and I am currently an Economics major at FIU.
-I was born in Venezuela but was raised in Miami, Florida.
 One of my favorite hobbies is going out and exploring new things including everything that Miami has to offer.
 Some people remember Miami for its wild party scene but I knew that Miami could not just be limited to that one single stereotype.
 When I heard of a different type of class, one that would leave the classroom setting and take you out to see the city for yourself, I knew that was going to be the next class I was going to sign up for.
 Taking the Miami In Miami during Covid-19 challenged me to get out of the comfort of my home and explore the city by going to new places that I would have otherwise not visited.
-The course is thought provoking and causes one to think outside the box literally.
-The course discusses subjects that I find uncomfortable and I would too often avoid.
+The course is thought provoking and causes one to think outside the box literally while discussing subjects that I find uncomfortable and I would too often avoid.
 However, I stand challenged by this class and I look forward to seeing this class expand into greater horizons.

 Pinecrest which is also known as Pinecrest village is estimated to have a population of 19,155 people as of 2019.
 Pinecrest is a suburban village located North of Palmetto bay, South of South Miami and West of the southern part of Coral Gables.
 Geographically speaking it is coordinated at 25°40′N 80°18′W according to the United States Census Bureau.
 This suburban village is composed of single family homes and commercial areas.
 One of the first characteristics that one notices upon entering the area is the high density of trees making its atmosphere feel green and eco-friendly.